 Many people believe that by avoiding loud sounds that they can retain perfect hearing.
 Unfortunately, hearing loss can be caused by more than noise exposure and aging.
 Illness and infections can also play a part in damaging your hearing.
 A University of Wisconsin Medical School 2001 study revealed that hearing loss occurred in nearly 80 percent of those who may have suffered a heart attack.
 They further determined that individuals who exercised at least once a week experienced a 32 percent reduction in the risk of developing hearing loss compared to those who did not work out.

 Other health issues associated with either temporary or permanent hearing loss include the following:

 - High blood pressure

 Screenings for diabetes and other conditions typically do not include hearing tests.
-If you have one of these conditions, it’s probably a good idea to ask for a referral to a hearing care professional who can conduct a hearing screening to see if you are suffering from any kind of hearing loss.
+If you have one of these conditions, ask your primary care physician for a referral to a hearing care professional who can conduct a hearing screening to see if you suffer from any kind of hearing loss.

 While 500 million cases of hearing damage are shocking enough, the amount of unreported or undiagnosed hearing loss means that number should be much higher.
 In almost every case, early treatment could be life-changing even for those who believe their ears are in perfect health.
 With your help, we can end the stigma against hearing loss.
 Please consult our listing of hearing care professionals in your area to set up an appointment.
 You might be surprised by the amount of non-intrusive, discreet options available for your lifestyle and budget.

 World Health Organization.

 Torre P 3rd, Cruickshanks KJ, Klein BE, Klein R, Nondahl DM.
 (2005).
 The association between cardiovascular disease and cochlear function in older adults. http://jslhr.asha.org/cgi/content/abstract/48/2/473